mc-imperial/gpuverify/Documentation/developer_guide.rst

 Windows
 -------
-In addition to the common prerequisites a Windows build of GPUVerify requires Microsoft Visual Studio 2012 or later.
+In addition to the common prerequisites a Windows build of GPUVerify requires Microsoft Visual Studio 2015 (Update 3) or later.

 To build GPUVerify follow this guide in a powershell window.